songfd2018/BUSseq-0.99.0/README.md

 ## Hardware Requirements

 The `BUSseq` package works on a standard personal computer (PC).
-The runtimes reported below were generated on a Windows 10 operating system by a PC with 16 GB RAM and 2 cores of 3.4 GHz.
+The runtimes reported below were generated on an Ubuntu 18.04 operating system by a PC desktop with 8 GB RAM and 8 cores of 2.6 GHz.

 ## Software Requirements